CharlieHopkins-Ng/EcoBridgePublic/README.md

 EcoBridge

 EcoBridge is a website that aims to provide a platform that helps people connect with organizations dedicated to the environment.
 It does this by showing users an interactive map of these organizations near them.
-Users can also submit locations that will be reviewed and added.
+Users can also submit locations that will be reviewed and added if appropriate.

 Hosted at https://eco-bridge-public.vercel.app/